-To upgrade from Cisco VIM 3.4.x (x= 4, 5, or 6) to Cisco VIM 4.2.4:
+To upgrade from Cisco VIM 3.4.x (x= 4, 5, or 6) to Cisco VIM 4.4.2:

-- Upgrade Cisco VIM 3.4.x to Cisco VIM 3.6.3. - Upgrade Cisco VIM 3.6.3 to Cisco VIM 4.2.4.
+- Upgrade Cisco VIM 3.4.x to Cisco VIM 3.6.6. - Upgrade Cisco VIM 3.6.6 to Cisco VIM 4.4.2.

-Ensure that you plan for multiple maintenance windows to get the upgrade to 4.2.4.
+Ensure that you plan for multiple maintenance windows to get the upgrade to 4.4.2.
 For more details, see Upgrading Cisco VIM in Cloud.

-From the software download site provided by your Cisco account representative, download the vim_upgrade_orchestrator.py from Cisco VIM 3.6.3 artifacts:
+1. From the software download site provided by your Cisco account representative, download the vim\upgrade\orchestrator.py from Cisco VIM 3.6.6 artifacts:

-'''

-https://{username}:{password}@cvim-registry.com/mercury-releases/cvim36-rhel7-osp13/releases/{release number}/vim_upgrade_orchestrator.py
+https://{username}:{password}@cvim-registry.com/mercury-releases/cvim36-rhel7-osp13/releases/{release number}/vim\upgrade\orchestrator.py

-'''

-2. Execute the upgrade from the /root/ directory:

-'''

-$ cd /root/

-chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 3.6.3 [-y] # -y if no interactive mode

-is required.

-start_image_tag value can be: 3.4.x (x = 4 or 5 or 6)

-'''

-- As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 3.
-After upgrading to Cisco VIM 3.6.3, identify the computes that have active VMs running on them, and plan for its reboot to ensure that built-in redundancy exists for controller and storage nodes.
-The reboot of these nodes is automated during software upgrade to Cisco VIM 3.6.3.
+- 2. Execute the upgrade from the /root/ directory: - \$ cd /root/ - # chmod +x vim\upgrade\orchestrator.py - #./vim\upgrade\orchestrator.py -i connected -s start\image\tag -n 3.6.6 [-y] # -y if no interactive mode is required. - # start\image\tag value can be: 3.4.x (x = 4 or 5 or 6) - As the upgrade takes more than 6 hours, execute the upgrade from the KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS\CA\BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - After upgrading to 3.6.6, do not perform any pod operation that alters the state of the pod.
+Examples of pod operations that alter the state of the pod include: add compute, remove compute, add storage, remove storage, replace controller, regenerate secrets, reconfigure, update, rollback, and commit. - 3.
+After upgrading to Cisco VIM 3.6.6, identify the computes that have active VMs running on them, and plan for its reboot.
+The reboot of controllers and storage nodes is automated during software upgrade to Cisco VIM 3.6.6.